Quantum K-theory Chevalley formulas in the parabolic case: Introduction

 \subsection{Acknowledgements.}

-T.K. was supported in part by JSPS Grant-in-Aid for Scientific Research 20J12058.
-C.L. was supported in part by the NSF grant DMS-1855592.
-S.N. was supported in part by JSPS Grant-in-Aid for Scientific Research (B) 16H03920.
+T.K. was partly supported by JSPS Grant-in-Aid for Scientific Research 20J12058 and 22J00874.
+C.L. was partly supported by the NSF grant DMS-1855592.
+S.N. was partly supported by JSPS Grant-in-Aid for Scientific Research (B) 16H03920.
 D.S. was partially supported by JSPS Grant-in-Aid for Scientific Research (C) 15K04803 and 19K03415.